 to handle fields that need to have a deeper copy (or those that need to

 be reset).
-Some of the methods in ObjectUtil
+Some of the methods in ObjectUtil may be helpful in

 implementing a custom clone method.